CIAT Principal Designer (PD) Register

 It is not necessarily an inaccuracy, just a different approach.
 The RIBA is combining its training with that of CDM Principal Designer.
 Whilst the same individual may be competent to offer both services, they are distinct and have different outcomes.

-With regards to liability, will the individual in the Principal Designer role, overseeing the project (approved and designated on the CIAT BSA register) be primarily held accountable through their company's professional indemnity insurance, whether owned by them personally or not?
+Will the individual in the PD role, overseeing the project (approved & designated on the CIAT PD Register) be primarily held accountable through their company's professional indemnity insurance, whether owned by them personally or not?

 The legislation is clear in that the Principal Designer function may be undertaken by either an individual or a company.
 It is the responsibility of the individual or the firm to liaise with their insurance provider to ensure that all services that they offer are covered.